Ca$_{3}$Ru$_{2}$O$_{7}$: Interplay among degrees of freedom and the role of the exchange-correlation: Results and Discussion

 Because the structure of the ground state depends on the functional used (PS or LDA), a direct comparison between band structures is meaningless.
 To compare the band structure for a particular value of the Hubbard-U, we fix the atomic position and lattice vectors to the Bb2$_{1}$m structure (with the atomic position given by the experiment\cite{yoshida2005} at 8 K).
 Here, we noticed that regardless of the functional, the gap at M$_{x}$ appears for $U = 2.3$ eV; however, the system continues metallic (see Fig. \ref{PS-LDA-largeU}).
-For LDA approximation, an insulator state appears for U above 2.6 eV.
-However, under PS approximation, the band structure favors the metallic character (see Fig. \ref{PS-LDA-largeU}).
-The metallic behavior tendency could be related to a topological band arising as the U-term increase.
+For LDA approximation, the narrow bandgap insulator state appears for U above 2.3 eV (see Fig. \ref{PS-LDA-largeU} at U $=$ 2.6 eV).
+However, under PS approximation, the band structure favors the metallic character (see SM, Fig. \ref{PS-LDA-largeU}).
+The metallic behavior tendency could be related to a topological band arising as the U-term increases.

-We should point out that the insulator character originates in the strength of $U$-term independent of the functional choice and structural phase (in the presence of lattice degree of freedom).
-The Pn2$_{1}$a structure favors the insulator state for U $\geq$ 1.8 eV and U $\geq$ 2.0 eV for LDA and PS approximation, respectively (see Fig.\ref{fig:PSvsLDA}), whereas the Bb2$_{1}$m favors the insulator character for large U-term value, as we can observe for U $=$ 2.3 Fig.\ref{bn-2.9} and Fig. \ref{S-bnd-partial} under LDA approximation.
+We should point out that the narrow bandgap insulator character originates in the strength of $U$-term independent of the functional choice and structural phase (in the presence of structural degrees of freedom).
+The Pn2$_{1}$a structure favors the insulator state for U $\geq$ 2.0 eV and U $\geq$ 1.8 eV for PS and LDA approximation, respectively (see Fig.\ref{fig:PSvsLDA}), whereas the Bb2$_{1}$m favors the insulator character for large U-term value, as we can observe for U $=$ 2.3 eV Fig.\ref{bn-2.9} and Fig. \ref{S-bnd-partial} under LDA approximation.

-The large difference in the U-term computed through the linear approximation with the values chosen a priory reveals could be related to the DFT self-interaction errors or $d$-ligand interactions between Ru and O atoms.
-To develop a U-Hubbard correction for the CRO system could be necessary to evaluate d-interactions for first principles, then construct a Hamiltonian that explicitly contains the d-orbitals and the p-orbitals of the system as interacting degrees of freedom; however, to solve this in practice could be a tremendous open challenge\cite{long2020evaluating, yu2014communication}.\\
+The large difference in the U-term computed through the linear approximation with the values chosen a priory could be related to the DFT self-interaction errors or $d$-ligand interactions between Ru and O atoms.
+To develop a U-Hubbard correction for the CRO system, it could be necessary to evaluate $d$-interactions for first principles, then construct a Hamiltonian that explicitly contains the $d$-orbitals and the $p$-orbitals of the system as interacting degrees of freedom; however, to solve this in practice could be a tremendous open challenge\cite{long2020evaluating, yu2014communication}.\\